nickpoerio/CarND-MPC-Project/README.md

 introduction, so that I can consider my peronal goal achieved.
 The detailed tuning steps follow.

 ### Horizon
-I first decided to reduce the MPC horizon, 2s made the model a little bit harder to tune as they often included 2 curves (trajectory not easily described by a single plynomial).
+I first decided to reduce the MPC horizon, 2s made the model a little bit harder to tune as they often included 2 curves (trajectory not easily described by a single polynomial).
-Initially it was set to 1.5s, which was not that bad, and I used this value to tune the cost function.
+Initially it was set to 1.5s, which was not that bad, and used this value to tune the cost function.
 Exploring things further, I then realized that 1s could be the best compromise between prediction capabilities and computational cost and stability of the control (a two short horizon causes instability).

 ### Number of points